-A Source Water Assessment of Capital Region Water's sources completed bv was Pennsylvania Department of Environmental Protection (DEP) in 2003.
+A Source Water Assessment of Capital Region Water's sources was completed bv Pennsylvania Department of Environmental Protection (DEP) in 2003.
 The Assessment found that on lot septic systems and fuel oil storage facilities pose the greatest threat to the DeHart Dam Intake.
 Agriculture activities, gas stations, urban runoff, and the potential for spills from bridges crossing the river are the most significant potential sources of contamination to the Susquehanna River.

-A summary report of the Assessment is available at capitalregionwater.com/sourcewaterprotection.
-It is also available by visiting the Source Water Assessment Summary Reports eLibrary at: www.elibrary.dep.state.pa.us/dsweb/View/Collectio n-10045.
+A summary report is available by visiting the Source Water Assessment Summary Reports eLibrary at:

+www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045.

-Copies of the complete report are available for review at the Pa.
-DEP South Central Regional Office, Records Management Unit at (717) 705-4700.
+Copies of the complete report are available for review at the Pennsylvania DEP South Central Regional Office, Records Management Unit at: (717)705-4700.

 A voluntary Source Water Protection Plan was completed by Capital Region Water and approved by DEP in 2015.
-This plan includes the inventory of potential sources of contaminants in assessment area and identifies management options for best protecting our water sources.
-You can find this plan and more information about CRW's Source Water Protection efforts online at capitalregionwater.com/sourcewaterprotection.
+This plan includes the inventory of potential sources of contaminants in the assessment area and identifies management options for best protecting our water sources.
+You can find this plan and more information about CRW's Source Water Protection efforts online at capitalregionwater.com.